 The technology used by torrents is completely legal, and there’s nothing wrong with using torrents.
 However, torrenting has been notorious for sharing copyrighted content illegally.
 This has led to various people being prosecuted and being heavily fined and various torrent sites being taken down.

 However, there’s lots of stuff on torrent sites that you can download or stream legally.
 The only problem comes in that you can’t always tell what’s legal.
-For this reason, it’s highly advisable to always use a reliable torrenting VPN like IPVanish.
+For this reason, it’s highly advisable to always use a reliable torrenting VPN like Surfshark.

 Blocking of Torrent Sites